Issa López: Life and career

-Issa López studied Archeology for about two years, until "the pull of cinema was too strong to resist".
-She abandoned Archeology and enrolled in Mexico's National University Filmschool, where she obtained a BA in Film Directing and Screenwriting.
+Issa López studied archeology for about two years, until "the pull of cinema was too strong to resist".
+She abandoned archeology and enrolled in Mexico's National University Filmschool, where she obtained a BA in Film Directing and Screenwriting.
 After her BA, she completed a two-year graduate program for dramatic writing.
 López began co-writing telenovelas and TV shows at Televisa.
-In 2003, she wrote the film Ladies’ Night which was a box-office success, becoming the 5th biggest grossing Mexican film of 2003 and 2004.
+In 2003, she wrote the film Ladies' Night which was a box-office success, becoming the 5th biggest grossing Mexican film of 2003 and 2004.

 López has won several literary awards, including the National Novel Award granted by Mexico's Institute of Fine Arts and Literature.
 In addition to her literary work, she penned multiple TV shows, some of them reaching the highest audience ratings in Mexican prime-time TV, and wrote the scripts for several film features, three of them produced in Mexico by the Major Hollywood Studios, and two of those directed by herself; Efectos Secundarios (Warner Bros., 2006) and Casi Divas (Sony Pictures, 2008).
 In 2015, López shot her third feature as a director, and tenth as a writer, Tigers Are Not Afraid.
 In March 2018, Todo Mal, her fourth feature film as a director, 11th as a writer, opened in Mexico.

 In 2005, López was selected as one of the 50 Latino Impact Players in Entertainment, by Variety.

-In Mexico, López’ movies have ranked among the highest grossing local productions: Ladies' Night (Disney, 2003) ranked fifth, Niñas Mal (Sony Pictures, 2007) seventh, and Efectos Secundarios fifteenth.
-Casi Divas opened in first place in the box office and went on to a limited theatrical run in the U.S.

-Casi Divas received enthusiastic reviews from Variety, The Hollywood Reporter, and the L.A.
-Times, among others.
+In Mexico, López' movies have ranked among the highest grossing local productions: Ladies' Night (Disney, 2003) ranked fifth, Niñas Mal (Sony Pictures, 2007) seventh, and Efectos Secundarios fifteenth.
+Casi Divas opened in first place in the box office and went on to a limited theatrical run in the U.S. Casi Divas received enthusiastic reviews from Variety, The Hollywood Reporter, and the Los Angeles Times, among others.
 The film is the only Mexican movie to be scored by acclaimed Hollywood composer Hans Zimmer, who only charged $1 for his extensive work on the film.